-The 'Daily Show' Cast Got Back Together And Reminisced About Better Times
+Stephen Colbert Hosted A 'Daily Show' Reunion And Everyone Reminisced About Better Times

 The process "of making the show somehow became entwined with my process of making sense of things that I didn't understand," Stewart said, adding that he missed the people he worked with.

-"It's things that I've gained in terms of time spent with family and things like that, I wouldn't give up," he said.
+"It's things that I've gained in terms of time spent with family, and things like that I wouldn't give up," he said.

 "You're going to make me cry, Jon," Colbert replied.

-The whole gang then sat together on a pair of couches and made fun of themselves for looking like an awkward morning show panel.
+The whole gang then sat together on a pair of couches and made fun of themselves for looking like an awkward morning show.

-Colbert then proceeded to go down memory lane, sharing early clips of The Daily Show to embarrass his former colleagues.
+Colbert proceeded to go down memory lane, sharing early clips of The Daily Show to embarrass his former colleagues.

-Turning to Helm, he said, "you getting a mole removed from your nose was your first piece."
-"I think you're covering gay penguins," Colbert says to Bee.
+Turning to Helm, he said, "You getting a mole removed from your nose was your first piece."
+"I think you're covering gay penguins," Colbert said to Bee.
 "Rob, I think that you're talking about how Spider-Man prays?...
 And, Oliver, yours is about war re-enactors."

 Everyone was shocked to see themselves again, to say the least.

-The show ended with Stewart questioning why he was the only one of the group who had aged.
-"Why has age ravaged me?"
+The show ended with Stewart questioning why he was the only one of the group who had aged: "Why has age ravaged me?"

 Colbert Defends Gay Joke About Trump And Putin: "I Have Jokes; He Has The Launch Codes"